Diagnosing Congenital Heart Disease in Williamsport, PA

 To learn more about these symptoms, Find a Provider at UPMC Susquehanna.

 There are many disorders that fall under congenital heart disease.
-The Heart & Vascular Institute at UPMC Susquehanna, has skilled cardiology providers that treat a wide range of conditions.
+The UPMC Heart and Vascular Institute has skilled cardiology providers that treat a wide range of conditions.
 These fall into three major categories: obstructive, septal and cyanotic.

 Types of obstructive defects include: